Wild genus-zero quantum de Rham spaces: Formal connections

-Moreover, one can equip $\mf g (\!( \varpi )\!)$ with the standard complete $\varpi$-adic (ultra)metric, so that $\varpi^i \mf g \llb \varpi \rrb$ is a closed subspace for any $i \in \mb Z$.
-Then, upgrading the exponential map to a homeomorphism, we can (and will) regard the based gauge group as a topological group.\fn{ We will \emph{not} use proalgebraic structures; the main point is that we consider $G \llb \varpi \rrb$-orbits which are controlled by their (algebraic) truncated analogues, and work with the latter.}~Transferring the $\varpi$-adic topology onto $\mf g(\!( \varpi )\!) \dif \varpi$, in $\mb C$-linear fashion, the action~\eqref{eq:based_gauge_action} is then \emph{continuous}.
-(There is a textbook proof using uniformly-convergent sequences, which we omit.) \end{rema}
+Moreover, one can equip $\mf g (\!( \varpi )\!)$ with the standard $\varpi$-adic (ultra)metric.
+Via the exponential map, we regard the based gauge group as a topological group.\fn{ We will \emph{not} use proalgebraic structures; the main point is that we consider $G \llb \varpi \rrb$-orbits which are controlled by their truncated analogues, and work with the latter.}~Transferring the $\varpi$-adic topology onto $\mf g(\!( \varpi )\!) \dif \varpi$, the action~\eqref{eq:based_gauge_action} is then \emph{continuous}.
+(We omit the proof of this fact.) \end{rema}